Lampro-Mellon/Quasar/README.md

 4. Run make with $RV_ROOT/tools/Makefile

 ## Release Notes for this version
-Please see [release-notes](release-notes.md) for changes and bug fixes in this version of Quasar.
+Please see [release notes](release-notes.md) for changes and bug fixes in this version of Quasar.

 ### Configurations